temetvince/FNA-VSCode-Template/README.md

 5. Open the newly-renamed project folder (NOT the root folder!) in Visual Studio Code.
 6. Do a Find+Replace for "project_name" (case sensitive!) to the new name of your project.
 7. Run the "Restore Project" build task.
-8. In `.vscode/preferences.json`, change `omnisharp.autoStart` to `true`.
-(This will enable autocompletion and Intellisense for your project!)

 That's it!
 Now you're ready to build and run the base project!